soworksl2/AdventOfCode/README.md

 - `S_split` have segfault if the str passed is null!.
 - in MAX, MIN, macros, please, cast data to the corresponding type to ensure void* arrays works ok. in smath.h
 - `S_to_hex_format` needs refactor weird unsigned char, just build and you will see.
+- change make.sh by an actual Makefile because it is more easy and flexible